Charles Chilton (zoologist): Biography

 In 1907 Chilton was selected to be a member of the 1907 Sub-Antarctic Islands Scientific Expedition.
 The main aim of the expedition was to extend the magnetic survey of New Zealand by investigating Auckland and Campbell Islands but botanical, biological and zoological surveys were also conducted.
 The voyage also resulted in rescue of the castaways of the shipwreck the Dundonald in the Auckland Islands.
 Chilton was the editor of the subsequent scientific reports resulting from the expedition.

 Chilton was instrumental in establishing the Cass Field Station (formerly Canterbury College Mountain Biological Station), the building of which was completed in 1914.

 In 1915, Frank Chilton, the couple's only child, a second-year medical student and a lieutenant in the Argyll and Sutherland Highlanders, was killed in the Battle of Gallipoli.

 Charles Chilton became rector of Canterbury University College in 1921, the first time such a post had been granted in Australia or New Zealand.
 He was a member of the Board of Governors of Canterbury Agricultural College in Lincoln (now Lincoln University), and chairman of the board in 1927.
+In 1922 he was awarded the Mueller Medal by the Australian and New Zealand Association for the Advancement of Science.

 Chilton died on 25 October 1929 of a sudden attack of pneumonia, before he could collect his life's work into a single monograph.
 He had published 130 papers on crustaceans, mostly amphipods, isopods and decapods, from all around the world, but especially from New Zealand, subterranean and sub-Antarctic waters.